H-pun/NexusAnalytics/analytics-ai-service/docs/configuration.md

 1. **Default Values**: These are defined as class attributes in the `Settings` class within [`config.py`](../src/config.py).
 They serve as the base configuration.

 2. **Environment Variables**: Using [pydantic-settings](https://fastapi.tiangolo.com/advanced/settings/#pydantic-settings), the service checks for environment variables that match the setting names.
 If found, these override the default values.
-For example, `WREN_AI_SERVICE_HOST` can override the default `host` value.
+For example, `ANALYTICS_AI_SERVICE_HOST` can override the default `host` value.

 3. **.env.dev File**: The service loads additional settings or overrides existing ones from a `.env.dev` file if present.
 This is particularly useful for development environments.